 Barry Norman was another classmate of Bud Riley in Ryerson's Radio and TV Arts programme in Toronto.
 He joined CFOR as a news reporter during summer vacations.
 He spent most of his career at the station, holding several positions including sales and station manager.
 He managed the station and the Orillia Sun newspaper when both were owned by Telemedia.
 Barry retired after 50 years and died suddenly in Sept.
 2010 just a couple of weeks after an informal CFOR reunion at Jiggs MacDonald's summer home on Lake Simcoe.
 More on Barry

 Bud Riley had a productive 40-year career as a writer, radio host and TV commentator.
 His first announcing assignment came as a student in the Radio and TV Arts department at Ryerson Polytechnical Institute (now Ryerson University) in Toronto, Ontario, Canada.
 He created, wrote and performed on his own weekly programme which aired on CJRT-FM on Friday nights.
 As a student, he read news, sports, weather reports and occasional commercials.
-He also took roles in radio plays and performed other on-air duties such as creating sound effects for dramas and acting as background or crowd noise when a script called for it.
+He also took roles in radio plays and performed other on-air duties such as creating sound effects for dramas and acting as background or crowd noise.
 No assignment was too small.
 After Ryerson, he was ready to start his professional life.

 EARLY BROADCAST YEARS